Wilhelm Cuno: Chancellor

 Cuno rejected several proposals to assume the post of foreign minister in the autumn of 1922 and minister of finance after Matthias Erzberger's resignation in 1920, but he agreed to form a cabinet after the resignation of Joseph Wirth's second cabinet.
 Cuno was appointed chancellor on 22 November 1922 by presidential decree and without a vote in the Reichstag.
 He was the first chancellor in the Weimar Republic who was not a member of a party.
 Politically, he was quite far from the president, Social Democrat Friedrich Ebert, who selected him as chancellor.
 Cuno had a somewhat aloof position towards the Republic and its parliamentary system.
 He held the Reichstag in fairly low esteem and felt the bickering between the parties to be distasteful.
 Cuno formed a government composed of six non-party economists plus two members each of the German People's Party, German Democratic Party and Centre Party, and one from the Bavarian People's Party.
 The government was referred to alternatively as a "business ministry", an "economic government" or "cabinet of personalities", emphasizing that it was not the result of a coalition between the parliamentary parties.
+His government generally advocated policies of economic liberalism.

 Hopes were high that a government of experts, led by a man with excellent connections abroad, would make headway in the difficult talks with the Allies.
 They were, however, disappointed.
-Cuno's plan to settle the reparations issue and to stabilise the German mark in the foreign exchange market was rejected by the Allies at the urging of French prime minister and foreign minister Raymond Poincaré.
-When Germany defaulted on its shipments of wood and coal (made as reparations in lieu of the gold currency that it lacked), the French declared it to be a deliberate breach of the agreements and on 11 January 1923 ordered its troops (later joined by Belgians) to occupy the Ruhr.
+Cuno's plan to settle the reparations issue and to stabilise the German mark in the foreign exchange market was rejected by the Allies at the urging of French Prime Minister and Foreign Minister Raymond Poincaré.
+When Germany defaulted on its shipments of wood and coal (made as reparations in place of the gold currency that it lacked), the French declared it to be a deliberate breach of the agreements and on 11 January 1923 ordered its troops (later joined by Belgians) to occupy the Ruhr.
 The move, widely seen as illegal even outside Germany, caused the outraged Cuno government to call for passive resistance.
 Reparation shipments to France and Belgium were stopped, the mines were told not to make any more deliveries to the countries, and civil servants and railroad personnel were instructed to disobey orders by the occupation authorities.

 The Ruhr economy, the industrial heartland of Germany, came almost to a complete stop.
 Financial support payments by the German government to the Ruhr businesses and to the inhabitants of the occupied zone affected by firm closures, deportations and arrests quickly added up to vast sums, mostly financed by printing money.
 This caused inflation to increase rapidly and the mark to go into free fall.

 Attempts by the government to resume talks about reparations in May and June 1923 failed as Poincaré refused to negotiate unless passive resistance was ended first.
 A wave of strikes against the government began in August 1923.
 On 12 August 1923, Cuno and his cabinet resigned in the face of a vote of no-confidence initiated by the Social Democratic Party (SPD).